feynlee/curiosity-notes/_posts/2016-05-02-notes-for-learning-d3-js.md

 Use 'd3.svg.axis()' to create the axis function and set '.scale' and '.ticks'.

-## 7. Finally, when reading data from csv or other files, one can transform the data before passing on to create visualization.
+## 7. Finally, when reading data from csv or other files, one can transform the data before passing it on to create visualization.

 ``` javascript
 var format = d3.time.format('%d-%m-%Y (%H:%M h)');